-For all individuals with special needs to receive scientifically-validated treatment and as a result reach their potential and live a dignified and independent life within their community.
+The vision is for all individuals with special needs to receive scientifically-validated treatment and as a result reach their potential and live a dignified and independent life within an inclusive and diverse community.

-A Change in Trajectory (ACT) strongly upholds the belief that individuals with special needs have a right to a high quality of life.
-All of ACT’s treatment programing are carefully designed by qualified professionals utilizing Applied Behavior Analysis (ABA) technology.
-Our guiding principle states that pursuing personal achievement and striving to fulfill ones potential is a natural right for all individuals.
-All therapeutic services provided by ACT are based on ABA, the most scientifically-validated approach for changing behavior.
+Through caring and knowledgeable clinicians who design and implement treatment plans utilizing Applied Behavior Analysis (ABA) technology and cultural awareness, individuals with special needs will learn new skills and eliminate challenging behaviors while navigating their social environment.
+ACT strongly upholds the belief that individuals with special needs have a right to a high quality of life within a diverse and inclusive community.
+Pursuing personal achievement and striving to fulfill ones’ potential is a natural right for all individuals.
 We believe that equipping individuals who have special needs with skills necessary for independent functioning can foster personal development and facilitate living a full and dignified life.

 (Left to right, top to bottom)